 We know of sixteen different types of collagen.
 However, more than 90% of the collagen in our bodies is a mixture of collagen type I, type II, or type III.

 Fun fact; the numbers given to collagen are based on their order of discovery.
-And the more we learn about them, the more we are finding validity in there being plant based, Vegan collagen sources.
+And the more we learn about them, the more we are finding validity in their being stimulated by plant based compounds.

 Collagen Type I